 Before the interview, I give them a task.
 For instance, I could ask them to prepare and present a PR case study.
 Then, I look at how the candidates tackle this specific task:

 1. Some will do their best to crush the assignment.
-Most candidates will focus on the task at hand and do their best to execute it as flawless as possible.
+Most candidates will focus on the task and do their best to execute it as flawlessly as possible.
 They’re striving to get an A+ on the assignment.
 They want to hear the recruiter say, “wow, that’s the best way to do what we asked you to do.”

-2. Some will improve the rules of the assignement.
+2. Some will improve the rules of the assignment.
 A few candidates will instead turn the assignment into an opportunity to change the rules to their benefit.
-They might say that the task was wrong, that ‘creative PR ideas’ wasn’t what this fictitious client needed — and instead present an innovative strategy.
+They might say that the task was wrong, that ‘creative PR ideas’ wasn’t what this fictitious client needed—and instead, present an innovative strategy.

 I would go for the second group of candidates.
 I would also look for candidates who improve the outcome and the contextual framework because that’s what rockstar PR consultants do.